-Our first example is a project in which we asked Menominee and non-Native fishing experts from the same area of rural Wisconsin to sort names of local fish into sensible groups.
-Non-Native experts tend to sort taxonomically ("these fish belong to the bass family") while Menominee experts are more likely to sort ecologically ("these fish live in cool, fast moving waters").
-Non-Native experts describe and value fish in terms of utility to human beings ("good as baitfish") while Menominee experts take a more ecosystem-based perspective, evidenced by such statements as "I don't know much of anything about gar but they are important because everything has a role to play."19
+Our first example is a project in which we asked Native American Menominee and non-Native fishing experts from the same area of rural Wisconsin to sort names of local fish into sensible groups.
+Non-Native experts tend to sort taxonomically (e.g., "bass family") while Menominee experts are more likely to sort ecologically (e.g., "these fish live in cool, fast moving waters").
+Non-Native experts describe and value fish in terms of utility to human beings (e.g, "good as baitfish") while Menominee experts take a more ecosystem-based perspective, evidenced by such statements as "I don't know much of anything about gar but they are important because everything has a role to play."18

-In a parallel study, we asked Menominee and European American hunters in the same part of rural Wisconsin to name the most important plants and animals in the forest, how they value each kind, and how important each kind is to the forest: a way of asking about their perception of relationships.20 Game animals were rated as equally important across communities, but Menominee hunters rated nongame animals to be more important both for themselves and for the forest than did European American hunters.
+In a parallel study, we asked Menominee and European American hunters in the same part of rural Wisconsin to name the most important plants and animals in the forest, how they value each kind, and how important each kind is to the forest-a way of asking about their perception of relationships.19 Game animals were rated as equally important across communities, but Menominee hunters rated nongame animals to be more important both for themselves and for the forest than did European American hunters.
 Menominee hunters often said that if something was important to the forest it was important to them.
-In other studies we found that Menominee children were more likely to spontaneously take the perspective of an animal than were their non-Native counterparts.21 and European American adults to tell us Megan Bang, about the last time or a memorable time Ananda Marin when they went fishing.
-Our dependent Medin variable was the number of words spoken before the informant mentioned the goal (the fish).
-The median number of words European Americans spoke before mentioning fish was twenty-seven; in contrast, for Menominee adults, "fish" was the eightythird word - a striking difference.
+In other studies we found that Menominee children were more likely to spontaneously take the perspective of an animal than were their non-Native counterparts.20 informant mentioned the goal (the fish).
+The median number of words European Americans spoke before mentioning fish was twenty-seven; in contrast, for Menominee adults, fish was the eighty-third word, a striking difference.
 In fact, the reason we had to use the median rather than the mean is that several Menominee adults never got around to mentioning fish at all.
-Instead, they tended to describe the context (the weather, place, and who and what else was present) in detail.
+Instead, they tended to describe the context (the weather, place, and who else and what else was present) in detail.
 Informally, Menominee adults have told us that their goal in telling a story is to put a picture in the listener's head, one that might allow listeners to obtain a first-person perspective on the entire scene.